BUILD AMERICA, BUY AMERICA

 All iron and steel permanently incorporated into the project must be produced in the United States, including all manufacturing processes, from the initial melting stage through the application of coatings.

-The following lists of Iron and Steel products, at a minimum, are subject to the Buy America requirements.
+The following lists of Iron and Steel products, at a minimum, are subject to BABA requirements.

 Group 1 – Products requiring mill test reports with shipments to projects